10 Essential Steps to Launching a Successful Startup with No Money or Technical Skills

 NB: Things that you don't nee to worry about in the very beginning are:

 - fancy logo (customers are going to love you if you take their pain away and not because you have an awesome logo).
-Use one of the free AI generating tools, like Looka to create a logo or better yet, read up on Step 4 and create it yourself with Canva.
+Use one of our free AI generating tools, like Boris to create a logo and edit it yourself with Canva to get the best result.
 Use AI-generated images as an inspiration and play with your imagination a bit.
 Btw, Canva also has a "text-to-image" function now.
 It's currently in beta but even now it will help you create a usable image in seconds.

 Buckle up, let's start: here's how to validate, build and launch startups without wasting time and money: